guolisen/simple_mcp_client/README.md

 ## Configuration

 The client uses a configuration file to define LLM providers and MCP servers.
-By default, it looks for `config.json` in the current directory, or it creates one with default values.
+The configuration file is stored in a platform-specific location:

+- **Windows**: `%APPDATA%\simple_mcp_client\config.json`
+- **Linux/macOS**: `~/.config/simple_mcp_client/config.json`

+If the configuration file doesn't exist in the user's directory, the client will copy the default configuration from the package's `default_config.json` file and save it to the appropriate location.

 Example configuration: